 - a note taking PC app with a Trello backend (Joplin, MicroPad, Simplenote are perhaps somewhat similar tools)

-Still, perhaps this nippy app, could be called an agile tool, can already help - whether when zoning in, or looking out (e.g. when planning a sprint) - more info at https://f-p.app, feel free to try!
-(The video is roughly from October, with a bit of luck something better gets created relatively soon...)
+Perhaps this nippy beta app can already help - whether when zoning in, or looking out (e.g. when planning a sprint) - more info at https://f-p.app, feel free to try (the video is roughly from October, with a bit of luck something better gets created relatively soon...)

-(Btw we like Trello! if you don't know about it, I guess feel free to get acquainted at: https://trello.com/ - also, the app won't do much without a Trello account.)
+(Btw we like Trello!
+Feel free to get acquainted at: https://trello.com/ if need be - the app won't do much without a Trello account.)

 What's waiting for you?